dropbox/SwiftyDropbox/README.md

 ```
 Or if your app is iOS13+, or your app also supports Scenes, add the following code into your application's main scene delegate:

+Note: You may need to create a Scene Delegate if your application doesn't have one._
 ```Swift
 import SwiftyDropbox